 International Code Council Celebrates World Water Day

-Addressing water scarcity and the need for sanitation and access to clean water globally during World Water Day
+The International Code Council addresses water scarcity and the need for sanitation and access to clean water globally during World Water Day.

-World Water Day is an annual campaign that raises awareness of the global water crisis by advocating for the sustainable management of freshwater resources.
-This year’s theme “Glacier Preservation” highlights how glaciers are critical to life and how we must work together to put glacier preservation at the core of our plans to tackle the global water crisis.
+World Water Day is an annual campaign organized by the United Nations that raises awareness of the global water crisis by advocating for the sustainable management of freshwater resources.

 World Water Day is about the critical role water plays in sustaining life and fostering global development.
 It serves as a platform to advocate for equitable access to clean water and sanitation, promoting the well-being of both people and the planet.

-For decades, the Code Council’s codes and standards have addressed water-related issues, and the organization remains committed to working with member jurisdictions and industry partners to bring water-efficient products to market, help new homes and structures become more water-efficient and spread the word about the need for improved water conservation.
+For decades, the International Code Council’s (ICC) codes and standards have addressed water-related issues, and the organization remains committed to working with members, jurisdictions and industry partners to bring water-efficient products to market, helping new homes and structures become more water-efficient and spreading the word about the need for improved water conservation.

 Assisting With Water Conservation and Efficiency

-Last year, the Code Council signed a Memorandum of Understanding (MOU) with the EPA to advance initiatives aimed at addressing decentralized wastewater issues.
-As part of the MOU, the Code Council will help bolster the EPA’s Closing America’s Wastewater Access Gap Program, which aims to address the disparity in wastewater infrastructure across the U.S. – particularly in underserved communities.
+Two years ago, ICC signed a Memorandum of Understanding (MOU) with the EPA to advance initiatives aimed at addressing decentralized wastewater issues.
+As part of the MOU, ICC will help bolster the EPA’s Closing America’s Wastewater Access Gap Program, which aims to address the disparity in wastewater infrastructure across the U.S. – particularly in underserved communities.
 Read more about the program here.

 The International Codes and Water Safety